The Original Twelve

 In December of 1913, the Village Board of North Crystal Lake passed an ordinance to create a volunteer fire department.
-It was felt that the village needs an organized fire department that would hold regular meetings, fire drills and work together in times of emergency.
+The Village needed an organized fire department that would hold regular meetings, practice fire drills, and work together in times of emergency.

-On April 21, 1914 the citizens of North Crystal Lake (formerly the village of Nunda) and Crystal Lake voted for the fifth time to unite the two towns into one.
+On April 21, 1914 the citizens of North Crystal Lake and Crystal Lake voted for the fifth time to unite the two towns into one.

-In June of 1914, the trustees gave Fire Marshall Bertram approval to staff a volunteer fire department and to buy equipment necessary to have an “up-to-date fire department”.
-Twenty- five individuals applied to join the department, twelve were hired:
+In June of 1914, the trustees gave Fire Marshall Bertram approval to staff a volunteer fire department and buy necessary equipment.
+Twenty-five individuals applied to join the department, and Bertram hired twelve.

 Fire Marshal Paul Bertram resigned on March 1, 1918 to become the Deputy Fire Marshal for the State of Illinois.